 New Orleans is a charming city with a local culture unlike anywhere else on the planet.
 There are streets to stroll, live music to experience and, most of all, a ton of food to eat.
-When you’re finished with a long day of exploring the city, here’s where we recommend you rest your feet and re-energize.
+When you’re finished with a long day of exploring this diverse city, here’s where we recommend you rest your feet and re-energize.

 Café du Monde

-The city’s most famous destination for beignets.
+Café de Monde is New Orleans’s most famous destination for beignets.
 Opt for a table (the line for the take-away window actually moves slower) and order a café au lait with your pastries.
 Be warned: You will get covered in powdered sugar.

 Pêche Seafood Grill

 The place to go for seafood in the small plates format.
 A popular spot on weekends, the dining room regularly fills up.
 Try a weeknight or lunchtime visit to Pêche Seafood Grill for a more low-key atmosphere, and order something from the raw bar or try the chef’s delicate take on fish sticks.

 Visit at: 1403 Washington Ave